Kanban-Zai/kanban-zai-version-1.0/core.md

 ## WHAT IS KANBAN-ZAI

-Kanban-Zai enables Software Development Eexecution teams to "Fail Fast", "Adapt Fast" and move forward with objectivity.
+Kanban-Zai enables collaboration teams to "Fail Fast", "Adapt Fast" and move forward with objectivity.

 ## WHY KANBAN-ZAI

 If you want to build scalable teams that are local or remote, enhance productivity and genuinely enrich the lives of everybody involved then Kanban-Zai is for you.

-## CORE PRINCIPLES
+## BENEFITS

-* TRUST, CONSENSUS and OBJECTIVITY
+The main benefit of Kanban-Zai to all is a team who's every action is based on facts and evidence and consensus rather than personal bias.
+In other words Objectivity.

+###FOR EMPLOYERS
+* Increase your available talent pool.
+* Fit Kanban-Zai to your business.
+* Kanban-Zai does not change or dictate your internal processes.

+###FOR EMPLOYEES
+* Immediate familiarity with process.
-* VISIBILITY, EVIDENCE and PRIORITY
+*
-* FEEDBACK, DISCIPLINE, CONSITIENCY
+*

-Development can be a very subjective world as it brings together people from, many, different walks of life.
-A software development execution team (S.D.E) no longer contains only software developers ( and has not for a long time now).
-Different people have different ideas, and this is a good thing but the responsibility of an S.D.E is to execute one idea.
-A collection of ideas is not useful at execution time.

-Getting to that one idea can be very tricky sometimes.

 ## GETTING STARTED